dwmw2/PD-Stepper-Blinds/README.md

 ### 6. Final Assembly

 - Two 22.5mm bolts go through the other corners of the Outer assembly to secure it to the Base Plate, with the blind cord inside.
 Bolts of that length are hard to come by; you *may* find that 20mm is just about enough, but I used 25mm bolts and the Dremel.
+- The 3-pin JST-PH plug is shown connected to the Power PCB in the Outer Assembly.
+You may prefer to use all black for the visible part, and/or apply heatshrink.
+As shown in the images, the pinout is:
+  - Black: GND
+  - Red: +5V to +20V
+  - Yellow: Reed switch, closed to GND when the blind is fully open *(optional)*.

 | Assembled Units | Connector Wiring |
 |-----------------|------------------|